Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The preordered semialgebra of measures

 meaning that addition is formation of the maximum with neutral element $0$, while multiplication is as usual.
 As for scalar multiplication, we put $rx \coloneqq x$ for all $r \in \Rplus$ as well as $0x \coloneqq 0$. \end{enumerate} \end{ex}

 Our main object of study will be $\measc{G}$, considered as a semialgebra and together with the stochastic preorder.
-What type of algebraic structure do we get if we also take the stochastic preorder into account?
-This preorder interacts well with the algebraic structure by making all algebraic operations monotone, in the following sense.
+What compatibility is there between the algebraic structure and the preorder?
+It is straightforward to see that the following compatibility holds on $\measc{G}$.

 \begin{defn} A \newterm{preordered semiring} $S$ is a semiring together with a preorder relation $\le$ such that for all $a,x,y \in S$,

 A \newterm{preordered semialgebra} is a semialgebra which is preordered as a semiring. \end{defn}